Sogandste/EVisionary/README.md

 Render Deployment

-The public demo is available at:
+The public instance of EVisionary is hosted at: https://evisionary.onrender.com/

-https://evisionary.onrender.com/

-If deployment uses Scripts/app.py:
+If deploying via Scripts/app.py:

         text